Are you wondering where to start reading your Bible? Should you start in Genesis? Ephesians? Proverbs? This post will help!

 Don’t let the things of this world distract you from spending regular time in God’s Word.

 What about you?
 What books of the Bible have been your favorite to study?
-What books are you most looking forward to getting into this year?
 I’d love to hear from you in the comments!

 I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for me to earn fees by linking to Amazon.com and affiliated sites.
 You can see my full disclosure policy here.